zpix1/yt-anti-translate/README.md

 ### Enhanced Features Reliability Option

 In the extension settings, you can optionally provide a YouTube Data API Key.
+Although this is optional, it is reccomended.
 When that is populated, some features work more reliably.
 [Read more on how to obtain](https://github.com/zpix1/yt-anti-translate/blob/main/YOUTUBE_DATA_API_KEY.md)